jgregori/Bb_rest_helper/README.md

     #Set the logging, default does not require arguments
     utils.set_logging()
     ````
-    Default logging level is DEBUG, but this can be changed by passing the Debug level value to the set_logging method. it is also possible to change the path for the logs folder, but currently only within the the main folder of the application.
+    Default logging level is DEBUG, but this can be changed by passing the desired level value to the set_logging method. it is also possible to change the path for the logs folder, but currently only within the the main folder of the application.
     ```
     config.set_logging('logging.WARNING','./different_folder')
     ```